 - If multiple electricity suppliers exist, the warehouse is served by the cheapest supplier.

 A procedure is defined as any interaction of the company’s employees or its main electrician or electrical engineer (that is, the one who may have done the internal wiring) with external parties, such as the electricity distribution utility, electricity supply utilities, government agencies, electrical contractors and electrical firms.
 Interactions between company employees and steps related to the internal electrical wiring, such as the design and execution of the internal electrical installation plans, are not counted as procedures.
+However, internal wiring inspections and certifications that are prerequisites to obtain a new connection are counted as procedures.
 Procedures that must be completed with the same utility but with different departments are counted as separate procedures (table 1).

 The company’s employees are assumed to complete all procedures themselves unless the use of a third party is mandated (for example, if an electrician registered with the utility is the only party allowed to submit an application).
 If the company can, but is not required to request the services of professionals (such as a private ﬁrm), procedures will be counted for each interaction commonly done in practice.